What Does ISO Certified Mean?

 3. Implement Required Controls

-Define policies and objectives
+Establishing policies and objectives

-Implement risk-based thinking
+Embedding risk-based thinking

-Train personnel
+Training personnel

-4. Internal Audit
+4. Perform Internal Audits

-5. Certification Audit
+5. Undergo Certification Audit

 Organizational size

-Existing maturity level
+Existing management maturity

-What ISO Certified Does NOT Mean
+What ISO Certified Does Not Mean

 ISO certified does not mean:

-The company is perfect.
+The company is flawless

-Products are individually ISO approved.
+Products are individually ISO approved

 It means the organization has:

-A structured management system
+A structured management framework

-Controlled processes
+Controlled operational processes

-Continuous improvement mechanisms
+Continuous improvement discipline

 Benefits of Being ISO Certified